graphql/graphql-spec/zh-cn/spec/Section 3 -- Type System.md

 and floating-point values, they are interpreted as an integer input value if they have an empty fractional part (ex. `1.0`) and otherwise as floating-point input value.

+For all types below, with the exception of Non-Null, if the explicit value {null} is provided, then  the result of input coercion is {null}.

 #### 内置的scalar类型 Built-in Scalars